DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 The mechanism by which interest is credited affects how you track it:

-- Non-rebasing/value-accruing tokens (like Compound III's base tokens or wrapped staking tokens) — The number of tokens stays the same, but the exchange rate between your deposit token and the underlying asset increases.
+Non-rebasing/value-accruing tokens (like Compound III's base tokens) — The number of tokens stays the same, but the exchange rate between your deposit token and the underlying asset increases.
 Income is realized when you withdraw and receive more of the underlying asset than you deposited.

 Governance Token Rewards (COMP, AAVE, etc.)

-Many DeFi lending protocols distribute governance tokens to users as incentives.
-When you supply assets to Compound and receive COMP tokens, or supply to Aave and receive AAVE tokens, those rewards are ordinary income at the fair market value when received.
+This is where my traditional finance background failed me completely.
+Many DeFi lending protocols distribute governance tokens as incentives.
+When you supply assets to Compound and receive COMP tokens, those rewards are ordinary income at the fair market value when received.

 The Tax Trigger

-- When you claim rewards — If the protocol requires you to manually claim governance tokens, the income is realized when you claim them.
+- Manual claiming — If the protocol requires you to claim tokens, income is realized when you claim them

-- When rewards are auto-distributed — If rewards are automatically sent to your wallet, the income is realized when they arrive.
+- Auto-distribution — If rewards are automatically sent to your wallet, income is realized when they arrive

-- Unclaimed rewards — Rewards that are allocated to you but that you have not yet claimed present a gray area.
-The conservative position is to treat them as income when they become claimable.
-Some taxpayers take the position that income is realized only upon claiming.
+- Unclaimed rewards — Rewards allocated to you but not yet claimed are a gray area.
+Conservative position: treat as income when claimable

 You supply $50,000 USDC to Compound for six months and earn: